ICGNU3/rhiz-prototype/replit.md

 - **Logging**: Debug-level logging for development, configurable for production

 ## Recent Changes
+- **June 26, 2025**: Content refinement and copy improvements completed
+  - Removed all em dashes from landing page copy for cleaner, modern text presentation
+  - Revised relationship management language from dismissive "waste time managing relationships" to respectful "Your relationships are your most valuable asset.
+You should be deepening the right ones, guided by where you're headed, without getting overwhelmed by endless manual management"
+  - Enhanced content flow by replacing em dashes with periods and commas for better readability
+  - Maintained professional tone while emphasizing system efficiency without devaluing relationships
+  - Final spacing and visual balance refinements with optimized section padding and card proportions

 - **June 26, 2025**: Cutting-Edge 2025 Glassmorphism Landing Page completed
   - Completely redesigned with advanced glassmorphism effects and dark theme aesthetic
   - Implemented sophisticated backdrop blur, advanced gradients, and premium color palette